pazz/alot/docs/source/faq.rst

     The few exceptions to above stated rule are the following:

-    * CLI option parsing is done using `twisted.usage.Options`, and not (as e.g. in-app command parsing) via argparse.
-The reason is that argparse does not yet offer optional subcommands.
     * The modules cmd and cmd2, that handle all sorts of convenience around command objects hate urwid: They are painfully strongly coupled to user in/output via stdin and out.
     * `notmuch reply` is not used to format reply messages because 1. it is not offered by